CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

 ### REDCap

-In the gerREDCap.R file I access REDCap via API and save the RAW output file as well as two aggregated versions in data/App_Personal_Data_Screening/.
+[REDCap](https://project-redcap.org/) logs metadata on the study procedure and measurements.
+In the getREDCap.R file I access REDCap via API and save the RAW output file as well as two aggregated versions in data/App_Personal_Data_Screening/.

 ### iButton (IB) data

-The iButton data from Synology is first compiled rowwise for all variables combined, and additionally aggregated to hourly averages and then joined by columns.
+The iButton data, saved on a Synology server, is first compiled rowwise for all variables combined, and additionally aggregated to hourly averages and then joined by columns.
 Both files (RAW rowwise and hourly averages with joined columns) are saved to CCH/Actual_project/data-raw/Participants.

 Additionally to just compiling in RAW and hourly format, the RAW data is cleaned using the steps described in /vignettes/Data_Cleaning_Protocol_revised.Rmd.
 This data is saved in RAW format through rbinding for every variable individually and again aggregated to hourly averages and joined through columns.
 Both clean file types (hourly aggregated and multiple variable RAW files) are saved in data/Participants/week_1/.